some-ip-com/open-someip-spec/src/someip-rpc.rst

 Alignment is always calculated from start of SOME/IP message.

 Note:
-If a parameter has to be aligned to x Bytes, padding shall be inserted so that the relative position from start of the SOME/IP message (i.e. the position of the first header byte) modulo x equals 0.
+If a parameter has to be aligned to x bytes, padding shall be inserted so that the relative position from start of the SOME/IP message (i.e. the position of the first header byte) modulo x equals 0.

 .. feat_req:: ⓘ
     :id: feat_req_someip_170